nayanrawat9/pdf_parse/README.md

     python pdf_chapter_splitter_cli.py my_document.pdf --output_dir my_chapters
     ```
 -   `docling_basic_parse_GUI.pyw`: A GUI tool that uses `docling` to parse a PDF and convert it to a Markdown file with embedded images.
+-   `docling_basic_parse_cli.py`: A CLI tool with extensive configuration options for PDF parsing and conversion:
+    ```bash
+    # Features:
+    - PDF to Markdown conversion with image extraction
+    - Configurable page range processing
+    - Image scaling and classification options
+    - Code and formula enrichment
+    - Table structure recognition and extraction
+    - Multi-threaded processing with CPU/CUDA support
+    - Detailed logging and progress reporting
+    ```
 -   `markdown_image_processor_gui.pyw`: A GUI tool to process images in a Markdown file and convert them to text or tables using a VLM.
 -   `markdown_image_processor_cli.py`: The command-line version of the image processor.
 -   `process_pdf_toc_sections_GUI.pyw`: A GUI tool to extract text sections from a PDF based on its table of contents and save them as `.txt` files.